-Once the stock begins to simmer, reduce heat to low, cover, and cook, stirring often, until all the liquid has been absorbed.
-This will take about 20 minutes.
-Season with salt if needed- based on the salt content of your stock and salsa.
+- Once the liquid begins to simmer, reduce heat to low, cover, and cook, stirring often, until all the liquid has been absorbed.
+This will take 12-15 minutes.
+Season with additional salt if needed- based on the salt content of your broth.

 - Serve immediately with desired toppings such as cilantro, avocado, and Queso Fresco.